ijl0322/1A2B/README.md

 # 1A2B
-Implementation of the classic 1A2B game!
+1A2B is an implementation of the classic 1A2B game!
+'''
+This program generates four random numbers and askes the user to guess these numbers.
+'''